-On February 9, 2021, the Company completed an IPO of 11,426,280 ADSs representing 11,426,280 ordinary shares with nominal value of £0.002 per ordinary share, for gross proceeds of \$297,083,000.
+On February 9, 2021, the Company completed an IPO of 11,426,280 ADSs representing 11,426,280 ordinary shares with a nominal value of £0.002 per ordinary share for gross proceeds of \$297,083,000.
 In addition to the ADSs sold in the IPO, the Company completed the concurrent sale of an additional 576,923 ADSs, representing 576,923 ordinary shares with a nominal value of £0.002 per ordinary share, at the initial offering price of \$26.00 per ADS, for gross proceeds of approximately \$15.0 million, in a private placement to the Gates Foundation.
 The total aggregate gross proceeds were \$312,083,000 (£226,528,000).
-A total of £15,543,000 representing underwriting discounts and commissions and other offering expenses incurred incrementally and directly attributable to the offering of securities and have been deducted from the gross proceeds of the IPO.
+A total of £15,543,000 representing underwriting discounts and commissions and other offering expenses incurred incrementally and directly attributable to the offering of securities were deducted from the gross proceeds of the IPO.

 Under the terms of the Company's agreement with the Gates Foundation, the Group is required to develop, manufacture and commercialize soluble TCR bispecific therapeutic candidates targeted to mutually agreed neglected diseases, currently HIV, with the potential to treat people at an affordable price in developing countries.
-In the event of certain defaults by the Group under the agreement, the Gates Foundation has the right to sell, or require the Group to buy-back, any of the shareholdings in the Group held by the Gates Foundation.
+In the event of certain defaults by the Group under the agreement, the Gates Foundation has the right to sell, or require the Group to buy back, any of the shareholdings in the Group held by the Gates Foundation.
 In such an event, if within 12 months after such redemption or sale, the Group experiences a change in control at a valuation of more than 150% of the valuation used for the redemption or the sale of the shares, the Group has agreed to pay the Gates Foundation compensation equal to the excess of what it would have received in such transaction if it still held its shares at the time of such change of control over what it received in the sale or redemption of its shares.

-The table below reflects the number of preferred, growth, ordinary, and deferred issued and outstanding at December 31, 2021 and also reflects the conversion of preferred and Growth Shares on 1-for-20 basis in the current and previous periods and the creation of deferred shares.
+The table below reflects the number of growth, ordinary, and deferred shares issued and outstanding at December 31, 2022.

-Growth shares Series A shares Series B shares Series C shares Ordinary shares Deferred shares
+Growth shares Ordinary shares Deferred shares

 Issued and fully paid share capital

-(0.2p per share, except deferred shares

-which are 0.01p per share)
+(0.2p per share, except deferred shares which are 0.01p per share)

-At January 1, 2019 - adjusted 391 20,849,445 11,805,500

-Repurchased and cancelled (6,024,000)

-New shares issued for cash 3,297,560

-Exercise of share options 38,125

-At December 31, 2019 391 24,185,130 5,781,500

-Repurchased and cancelled (2,932,499)

-New shares issued for cash 6,540,050 2,944,500

-New shares issued for non-cash

-consideration 1,042,560

-Exercise of share options 15,145

-At December 31, 2020 391 31,782,885 5,793,501
+At January 1, 2021 391 31,782,885 5,793,501

 Repurchased and cancelled (391)

 New shares issued for cash 12,003,203

 Exercise of share options 76,762

 At December 31, 2021 43,862,850 5,793,501

+Repurchased and cancelled

+New shares issued for cash 3,733,333

+Exercise of share options 492,163

+At December 31, 2022 48,088,346 5,793,501

 The impact of the corporate reorganization reflects the combined effect of each of the steps of the corporate reorganization set out in this Note 15.
 A total of 391 Growth Shares with a nominal value of £0.0001 per Growth Share were repurchased and cancelled.
-Included within ordinary shares are 831,627 ordinary shares with no voting rights.
+Included within ordinary shares are 2,164,960 ordinary shares with no voting rights.
 All ordinary shares are entitled to receive dividends and assets available for distribution.
-Deferred shares have no voting rights and are not entitled to dividends and are only entitled to receive amounts paid up on the deferred shares out of assets available for distribution after all payments have been made to holders of ordinary shares for amounts paid up or payable or on such shares.
+Deferred shares have no voting rights and are not entitled to dividends and are only entitled to receive amounts paid up on the deferred shares out of assets available for distribution after all payments have been made to holders of ordinary shares for amounts paid up or payable on such shares.

+2022 2021

-2021 £ 2020 (Adjusted) £
+£ £

 Allotted, called up and fully paid

-Ordinary shares 87,726 63,566
+Ordinary shares 96,177 87,726

-Series A shares

-Series B shares

-Series C shares

-Growth shares

 Deferred shares 579 579

-88,305 64,145
+96,756 88,305